jbmatheson/pokedex-react/README.md

 1. Pull down this repo
 2. Run `pnpm i` or `npm i`

-Alternatively, I have deployed the app throuh my Github pages.
+Alternatively, I have deployed the app through my Github pages.
 You can demo it here without installing locally:

 https://jbmatheson.github.io/pokedex-react/